Winter activity guide out now! Registration begins Dec 9.

 Beaumont continues to be one of the fastest growing municipalities in Alberta, with a population surpassing 23,000 in 2023 and increasing at an annual rate of 5.6 per cent during the past 20 years.
 With new neighbourhoods opening and a rapidly expanding population, this growth is putting pressure on City services.

-Operational increases in 2025 are largely targeted to maintaining services and addressing some of the growth pressures in high demand areas, including Community Services, Infrastructure and Planning and Development.
+Operational increases in 2025 are largely targeted to addressing some of the growth pressures in high demand areas, including Community Services and Planning and Development.
+Enhancements include resources for community development, permit and land use bylaw enforcement, and funding to attract healthcare services.

-The proposed municipal tax levy for 2025 is 5.82 per cent, with an additional 1.88 per cent to fund the increased cost of the City’s contract with the RCMP.
+The approved municipal tax levy for 2025 is 3.13 per cent, with an additional 1.88 per cent to fund the increased cost of the City’s contract with the RCMP.
 Utilities would increase about $6.87 month for the typical homeowner, reflecting the cost of maintaining services and growth pressures.
 There are no proposed changes to franchise fee rates for electricity or natural gas.

 Annual impact on a typical homeowner ($471,000 assessed value and annual utility consumption of 197 cubic metres of water):